Egypt Protests - Latest Travel Advice >>

 Egypt is considered the cradle of civilization, the beacon of religion and the gateway to Africa.
 Cairo is the foremost capital on the African continent and lies at the centre of all routes leading to, and from, the capitals of the three continents; Asia, Africa and Europe.

 For over fifty centuries Egypt engendered the development of culture and civilization - Pharaonic, Christian and Islamic; and during those long years, all have generously contributed to the history and treasures of mankind.
 Consequently, when in Egypt, the land of love, friendship and hospitality, you will never feel a lonely visitor!
-In fact, you will enjoy travelling through time, from one period to another, exhilarated by the history of those who remained immortal; though their bodies were laid to rest thousands of years ago.
+In fact, you will enjoy traveling through time, from one period to another, exhilarated by the history of those who remained immortal; though their bodies were laid to rest thousands of years ago.

 Egypt is probably one of the oldest vacation spots in the world.
 Early Greeks and Romans went there to relax and to see the wonders of some of mankind's earliest triumphs.

 Egypt however, is much more than Pyramids and monuments.
 It is also Red Sea scuba diving, hot night spots, luxury hotels and five star restaurants.
 It is romantic cruises down the Nile on festive river boats, a night at the grand opera and it is a cultural experience like none you have ever experienced.
 Egypt is a land bustling with life, sound, visual beauty and excitement.
-More than anything else, we want you to think of Egypt as exhilerating.
+More than anything else, we want you to think of Egypt as exhilarating.
 For thousands of years, it has been the playground of emperors and kings, and we hope you will take the time to find out why.

 About ASWAN HOLIDAYS